 Great question.
 I've honestly been working on this one myself.
-I'm a student at the University of Washington, although I'm originally from Evanston, a suburb of Chicago.
+I'm a student at the University of Washington, although I'm originally from Evanston, a suburb North of Chicago.
 I'm a User Experience Designer.
 I also do Improv (what's improv?), produce sketch comedy videos, and run long distances.
-I like listening to The Strokes and Glass Animals at unreasonable volumes, and I like scrambled eggs a lot.
+I like listening to The Strokes and Glass Animals at unreasonable volumes, and I like scrambled eggs.

-I love User Experience Design because I love solving problems, and I love learning about people; how they form goals and relationships with each other, what motivates them, what frustrates them, and where they find joy.
-Knowing people enough to make something useful for them is such a fulfilling challenge.
+What drew me to User Experience Design?
+I love learning about people; how they form goals and relationships with each other, what motivates them, what frustrates them, and where they find joy.
+The fact that I get to learn enough about a person to make something that makes their life better is a deeply fulfilling challenge to me.

-I want to create enjoyable experiences, experiences that give people agency over their lives, experiences that have an opinion, experiences that let people do what they couldn't otherwise do, experiences that make people think in new ways.
-Or, I mean, at least some of those things, for now.
+I want to create enjoyable experiences, tools that give people agency over their lives, interfaces that have an opinion about what is and isn't valuable, experiences that make people think in new ways.

 Spring 2017 - Now